MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

     :::image type="content" source="media/marketplace-upload-extension-notification.png" alt-text="Screenshot of an Uploading file notification after uploading an edited extension.":::

-1. In **2: Provide extension details**, some fields are read-only for an extension update or they're auto-populated from the *source.extension.vsixmanifest* file from your extension.
-Find more details about each in the following list:
+1. In **2: Provide extension details**, some details are read-only for an extension update or they're auto-populated from the *source.extension.vsixmanifest* file from your extension.
+Here's more information about extension details:

-    - **Internal Name** (read-only for update) is used in the URL of the extension's detail page.
+    - **Internal Name**\* is used in the URL of the extension's detail page.
 For an example, publishing an extension under the publisher name "myname" and specifying the internal name as "my extension" results in a URL of "marketplace.visualstudio.com/items?itemName=myname.myextension" for your extension's detail page.

-    - **Display Name** (read-only for update) of your extension.
+    - **Display Name**\* of your extension.
 This name is auto-populated from the *source.extension.vsixmanifest* file.

-    - **Version** (read-only for update) number of the extension you are uploading.
+    - **Version**\* number of the extension you are uploading.
 This version is auto-populated from the *source.extension.vsixmanifest* file.

-    - **VSIX ID** (read-only for update) is the unique identifier that Visual Studio uses for your extension.
+    - **VSIX ID**\* is the unique identifier that Visual Studio uses for your extension.
 This identifier is required if you would like to have your extension auto-updated.
 This identifier is auto-populated from the *source.extension.vsixmanifest* file.

-    - **Logo** (read-only for update) that is used for your extension.
+    - **Logo**\* that is used for your extension.
 This logo is auto-populated from the *source.extension.vsixmanifest* file if provided.

-    - **Short description** (read-only for update) of what your extension does.
+    - **Short description**\* of what your extension does.
 This description is auto-populated from the *source.extension.vsixmanifest* file.

     - **Overview** is a good place to include screenshots and detailed information about what your extension does.

-    - **Supported Visual Studio versions** (read-only for update) lets you choose which versions of Visual Studio your extension will work on.
+    - **Supported Visual Studio versions**\* lets you choose which versions of Visual Studio your extension will work on.
 Your extension is only installed to those versions.

-    - **Supported Visual Studio edition** (read-only for update) lets you choose which editions of Visual Studio your extension will work on.
+    - **Supported Visual Studio edition**\* lets you choose which editions of Visual Studio your extension will work on.
 Your extension is installed only on those editions.

     - **Type**.
 The most common type of extension is **Tools**.